DanielHoj/me3cs/README.md

 We can similarly remove variables.
 This can be done either by using the ``mdl.variable_selection.remove_variables()``, ``mdl.variable_selection.range_keep()`` or ``mdl.variable_selection.range_cut()`` methods.

-Let's say we want to keep only the variables visualised as the desired bounds:
+Let's say we want to keep only the variables depicted within the desired bounds:

 <img src="https://github.com/DanielHoj/me3cs/blob/master/images/prep_data.png" width="850">